Published on August 7, 2021 – Last Updated on March 29, 2022

-Your second mistake might be trying to meditate at a time when you’re not really relaxed.
-Maybe your mind was racing, or maybe you were about to go somewhere and took some time out for this practice.
-While it’s fine to take some time out from what you were doing in order to meditate, it’s not going to be as much of a success if you had done it before instead of after a long stressful day.
+Your second mistake might be trying to meditate at a time when you’re not relaxed.
+For example, maybe your mind was racing, or perhaps you were about to go somewhere and took some time out for this practice.
+While it’s OK to take some time out from what you were doing to meditate, it’s not going to be as much of a success if you had done it before instead of after a long stressful day.

 Lastly, your biggest mistake might just be trying too hard to do it.
-You need persistence and you have to persevere if you want this practice to work for you, but don’t let that urge get left in the door when you come into the meditative state of mind.
-Don’t get so caught up in wanting “success” that you forget to just let it happen.
-Let go of all the things that seem important and then surrender yourself into a deeply relaxing state of mind.
+You need persistence, and you have to persevere if you want this practice to work for you, but don’t let that urge get left in the door when you come into the meditative state of mind.
+Don’t get so caught up in wanting “success” that you forget just to let it happen.
+Let go of all the things that seem essential, and then surrender yourself into a deeply relaxing state of mind.

-There are many benefits of meditation, but a lot of people don’t know how to meditate.
+There are many benefits of meditation, but many people don’t know how to meditate.
 In this post, we provide an overview of the basics and ways you can practice at home or on the go with just a few minutes each day!
 Let us know what your favorite technique is in the comments below.
 If you want help implementing these strategies into your own life, let’s chat about it so that our team can create a plan for success that works best for you.